shivashant25/Sentinel-with-XDR/labguide/part-02/part2-lab02.md

 1. Do the same for the *Channel* field, select the **X** at the end of the field to clear the contents.
 The field is changed to a drop-down with a listing of the Channels of the SOC Teams.
 Select **New Alerts**.

 1. Select **Save** on the command bar.
-The Logic App will be used in a future lab.
+The Logic App will be used in a future task.

-### Task 3: Persistence Attack Detection
+### Task 4: Persistence Attack Detection

 >**Important:** The next steps are done on a different machine than the one you were previously working on.
 Look for the Virtual Machine name references.